 A business plan focuses on the viability of a company and typically covers no more than the upcoming year.
 Business plans are also regularly used in the beginning stages of starting a business and can include obtaining funding and developing all aspects of the business before getting started.
 During this stage, you must investigate the market and establish realistic financial goals to create your business plan.

 A strategic plan, on the other hand, is more conceptual and dynamic.
 It serves as a roadmap for your small business to reach its goals.
-It allows you to gauge your company’s performance, strengths and weaknesses over time.
-By revisiting the plan regularly, you can analyze and update marketing, sales, product development, operational and revenue goals to achieve your desired results.
+It allows you to gauge your company’s performance, strengths, and weaknesses over time.
+By revisiting the plan regularly, you can analyze and update marketing, sales, product development, operational, and revenue goals to achieve your desired results.

 Write Your Mission Statement

-The first step of creating your strategic plan is to write your company mission statement.
+The first step in creating your strategic plan is to write your company mission statement.
 Your mission statement can range from a sentence to multiple paragraphs, but it should convey your company’s purpose to customers, employees, and the community.

 When developing a mission statement, ensure the statement will answer the following questions:

 - What is your small business?
 What type of organization are you creating?

 - What are your products or services?

 - What are your target markets?